willfurnass/sheffield_hpc/sharc/GPUComputingShARC.rst

 **Public GPU nodes have now been made available to Iceberg and ShARC users, these can be be used without acquiring extra permission.**

-Research groups also have an option to purchase and add nodes to the cluster to be managed by CiCs.
+Research groups also have an option to purchase and add nodes to the cluster to be managed by CiCS.
 For these nodes (e.g. :ref:`dgx1_com_groupnodes_sharc`), permission from the group leader is required for access.

 The node owner always have highest priority on the job queue but as a condition for the management of additional nodes on the cluster, the nodes are expected to be used as a resource for running short jobs during idle time.
 If you would like more information about having CiCs add and manage custom nodes, please contact research-it@sheffield.ac.uk.